Study Identifies Epstein-Barr Virus Infection as a Leading Cause of Multiple Sclerosis

 Between 2007 and 2016, more than 2,000 active duty service members were diagnosed with multiple sclerosis – a chronic inflammatory disease of the central nervous system that results in significant clinical disability.
-The cause of this disease has been unknown, that is until a group of Uniformed Services University researchers recently discovered that Epstein-Barr virus infection could be a primary cause. (graphic illustration by Sofia Echelmeyer)
+The cause of this disease has been unknown – that is, until a group of USU researchers recently discovered that Epstein-Barr virus infection could be a primary cause.

+The collaborative study, “Longitudinal analysis reveals high prevalence of Epstein-Barr Virus associated with multiple sclerosis,” was published Jan.
+13 in Science.
+The team of researchers found that the risk of multiple sclerosis increased 32-fold specifically after infection with Epstein-Barr virus, known for causing mononucleosis, or “mono,” but not after infection with the similarly transmitted cytomegalovirus.
+Furthermore, they found that levels of neurofilament light chain, a biomarker of neurodegeneration, also increased after Epstein-Barr infection.

+The study was a collaboration between USU, Harvard Medical School, Massachusetts General Hospital, the University of Basel in Switzerland, and Brigham and Women’s Hospital.
+The researchers tested a hypothesis that multiple sclerosis is caused by a dysfunction of the immune system that is triggered by a viral infection.
+The Epstein-Barr virus is believed to be a top candidate, but evidence linking infection with the Epstein-Barr virus to multiple sclerosis has been inconclusive.

 |Date Taken: